A SOOTHING HAND

 She got up, and bent over slightly to grab her book bag.

-Almost immediately, she could feel her eyes staring at.
+Almost immediately, she could feel his eyes staring at her ass.

 She quickly spun around, flashing Martin a sly smile.